guptasukant1/OHSL-VOSS/README.md

 Researched Multi User OAuth Authentication flow setup, made all the functions work except transcript and assign/get roles.
 Will work on Multi User Auth flows.
 ### 31/05/2024:
 Added Transcript Summarization function of LLM, modified the add to grp and create group, updated the LLM summarizer function as well and explored Google Service Accounts.
+### 01/06/2024:
+Meeting with Anil to show the work done.
+Showed the Functions of the Slack Bot and explained them in brief with live sharing.
+Answered queries about what all could be done with Google Sites bot integration.